+Students must meet all Admissions requirements associated with the program in order to change their major.
 Students must obtain a Change of Major form and instructions from the Registrar's Office and will be expected to provide a portfolio, complete an audition, and/or complete an interview with a designated program faculty member prior to submitting the form to the Register's Office.
 If admitted into a new program, a student's recorded major will be changed as of the beginning of the semester following the request for change of major.
 The student will be responsible for completing all program requirements in place as of the date when the change of major is recorded in the Registrar's Office.
 Delaying a change of major may jeopardize degree completion and graduation.